benjavalero/replacer/replacer-backend/technical-design.md

 The sub-package `benchmark` contains sub-packages for several finders, with  different implementations in order to test the results and performance, and choose the best one.

+## Package `replacement`

+This package contains the main logic to interact with the database.

+The database has a **huge** table, represented with `ReplacementEntity`, containing all the (valid) replacements found for all Wikipedia pages, along with the review status.

+Currently, we interact with this table in two different ways: `ReplacementDao` (JDBC) for bulk operations, and `ReplacementRepository` (JPA).

+An important tool feature is listing all the types and subtypes of the existing replacements along with the amount to be reviewed.
+This is a costly query, so we perform it periodically in `ReplacementCountService` and cache the results meanwhile.

+When a new page is indexed, or there have been any modifications, the replacements in the database must be updated. `ReplacementIndexService` offers a method, receiving the list of the new page replacements, which adds the new replacements and marks as obsolete the ones not found in the new list.

 ## Package `dump`

 The dumps are generated monthly and placed in a shared folder in Wikipedia servers.
 This dump folder is structured in sub-folders corresponding to the different wiki-projects, e.g. `eswiki`, which are also structured in sub-folders for each generation date, e.g. `20120120`, containing finally the dump files.
 For instance: